The hard-edge tacnode process for Brownian motion: Model and main results

+\begin{remark} It is possible to view the system of non-intersecting Brownian bridges conditioned to stay below a constant threshold $r$ as non-intersecting paths $r-Y_t^{(i)}$ for $i=1,2,\dots,N$ where $Y_t^{(i)}$ are three-dimensional Bessel bridges, hence the results of~\cite{D13} apply.
+Since the correlation kernel in~\cite{D13} is expressed with the solution of a $4\times4$ Riemann--Hilbert problem, it is very hard to compare the two kernels.
+Proposition~\ref{prop:derivative} is the first step towards this aim.
+Although this approach was successful for the soft-edge tacnode process (see~\cite{D12}), the hard-edge tacnode case seems to be more difficult and the results of~\cite{DV14} and of~\cite{D13} could not be compared so far. \end{remark}

-Theorem~\ref{thm:asymptotics} characterizes the finite dimensional distributions of the limit process, which does not cover properties such as the probability that the limit process stays below a given function.
+Theorem~\ref{thm:asymptotics} characterizes the finite dimensional distributions of the limit process, which does not cover properties such as the limiting probability that the non-intersecting paths stay below a given function.
 This can be obtained by performing the large $N$ asymptotics of Theorem~\ref{thm:DistrH}.

 \begin{theorem} Consider the top path of $N$ non-intersecting Brownian motions conditioned to stay below $r=\sqrt N+\tfrac12 RN^{-1/6}$ rescaled as

 Let $T_1<T_2$ be given as well as a function $H\in H^1([T_1,T_2])$ with $H\leq R$.
 Then